 The resident’s Hospital Emergency Room documentation revealed a diagnosis of Renal Insufficiency, Dementia, Possible Cerebrovascular Accident – Stroke, enclosed fracture of the metacarpal bone.”
 A Licensed Practical Nurse stated on 11/04/2015 that the nurse “should use nursing judgment to determine if a resident should be sent to the hospital before obtaining a physician order.”

 The Administrator stated that based on the change in the resident’s condition and symptoms, “the nurse should have used nursing judgment and sent [the resident] to the hospital and notified the physician later.”

 Polo Illinois Nursing Home Abuse Lawyers

-If you suspect your loved one received substandard nursing care while residing at Polo Rehabilitation and Healthcare Center, call the Rosenfeld Injury Lawyers law offices now.
+If you suspect your loved one received substandard nursing care while residing at Polo Rehabilitation and Healthcare Center, call the Rosenfeld Injury Lawyers LLC law offices now.
 Our law firm working on your behalf can ensure your family receives financial recompense for the injuries and damages your loved one has endured due to the inappropriate actions of caregivers.